 Inspection / Survey of Marine Petroleum Cargoes

-To provide a concise and practical review of the subjects involving petroleum cargo, measurement, loss control, operations and safety as well as the opportunity for qualified professionals to be certified in the area of Inspection / Survey of Marine Petroleum Cargoes.
+To provide a concise and practical review of the subjects involving petroleum cargo, measurement, loss control, operations and safety as well as the opportunity for qualified professionals to be certified as knowledgeable in the area of Inspection / Survey of Marine Petroleum Cargoes.

 WHO SHOULD ATTEND